 If you have Brugada syndrome, you’re more likely to develop a dangerous arrhythmia if you have a fever (high body temperature) or if you’re exposed to some specific medicines.

 What causes Brugada syndrome?

+If a family member has Brugada syndrome, your doctor may recommend genetic testing for the faulty gene.
 However, genetic screening won’t find all cases.
 A negative screening result doesn't mean that you don't have Brugada syndrome.
 You can read more about genetic testing here.

-Brugada syndrome treatment
+How is Brugada syndrome treated?

 Your cardiologist will discuss with you the best treatment for your particular situation.

 You may need to have an implantable cardioverter defibrillator (ICD) fitted.
 This device monitors your heart rhythm and can deliver an electric shock to your heart to control dangerous abnormal heart rhythms.

 Your doctor may recommend medicines to help prevent or treat arrhythmias.